Coralesoft/OpenwrtCloudflare/README.md

 # Raspberry Pi 4 OpenWrt Router running Cloudflare tunnels

-This install script will install a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt Router
+This install script will install a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt Router\
-Version: 2022.06.10
+Script Version: 2022.06.10

 ### Scripts: